-- Single Camera Techniques
+- Single Camera Filming Techniques (short filmmaking / music video production)

-- Advertising Production for TV
+- Advertising Production for TV and Radio

-- Factual programming
+- Factual Production (documentary filmmaking)

 How will I study?

 assessed units, which are marked by the exam board.
 Students will be expected to demonstrate a high level of

 The Extended Diploma in Creative Media Production is designed primarily for those with an aptitude in digital media, and will prepare prospective students for progression into work and higher education.